NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission-webin.md

        1. Login
        2. Register study - Provide study level information
        3. Register sample(s) - Provide sample metadata
-    2. Create manifest file - envelope / metadata for sequence files
+    2. Create manifest file(s) - envelope / metadata for sequence files
-    3. Upload manifest file and sequence files
+    3. Validate and upload manifest file(s) and sequence file(s))

 ### 0. Preparation of sample file
 This excercise uses a previously created spreadsheet (ENA_samples_workshop_DM_practices.tsv) from the OpenRefine module in order to submit the sample metadata.
 This spreadsheet needs to be completed with two lines at the top of the file: